SchlossLab/mikropml/vignettes/paper.md

 To enable a broader range of researchers to perform robust ML analyses, we created [`mikropml`](https://github.com/SchlossLab/mikropml/), an easy-to-use package in R [@r_core_team_r_2020] that implements the ML framework for binary classification problems created by Topçuoğlu _et al._ [@topcuoglu_framework_2020].
 `mikropml` leverages the R `caret` package to support five different ML algorithms: logistic regression, support vector machine with a radial basis kernel, decision tree , random forest, and gradient boosted trees.
-It incorporates best practices in ML training, testing, and model evaluation [@topcuoglu_framework_2020;] <!-- @Begum should we cite something else here [as well]? -->
+It incorporates best practices in ML training, testing, and model evaluation [@topcuoglu_framework_2020;@teschendorff_avoiding_2019] <!-- @Begum should we cite something else here [as well]? --  Added 1 more but Jenna might have opinions on this -->
-Furthermore, it provides data preprocessing steps based on the FIDDLE (FlexIble Data-Driven pipeLinE) framework outlined in Tang et al. [@tang_fiddle_2020] and post-processing permutation importance steps to measure the importance of each feature in the model [@breiman_random_2001; @fisher2018models].
+Furthermore, it provides data preprocessing steps based on the FIDDLE (FlexIble Data-Driven pipeLinE) framework outlined in Tang et al. [@tang_fiddle_2020] and post-training permutation importance steps to measure the importance of each feature in the model [@breiman_random_2001; @fisher2018models].

 The framework implemented in `mikropml` is generalizable to perform ML on datasets from many different fields.
 It has already been applied to microbiome data to categorize patients with colorectal cancer [@topcuoglu_framework_2020], to identify differences in genomic and clinical features associated with bacterial infections [@lapp_machine_2020], and to predict gender-based biases in academic publishing [**cite Ada’s paper**].